 Understanding circulation and your cardiovascular system

 The circulatory system, otherwise known as your cardiovascular system, plays an important role in the effective functioning of your body.
-Made up of your heart, blood and blood vessels, it’s how oxygen and nutrients are transported through arteries to the cells in your body.
-Waste products, such as carbon dioxide, are also carried away from the cells in your veins.
+Made up of your heart, blood and blood vessels, it’s how oxygen and nutrients are transported through arteries to the cells in your body and waste products, such as carbon dioxide, are carried away from the cells in your veins.

 A major risk factor for many of these diseases is atherosclerosis – furring up of your arteries – caused by fatty substances, such as cholesterol.

-‘If your arteries become ‘furred up’, it reduces the size of the arteries and makes blood supply less efficient.
-The most common cause is atherosclerosis, where ‘plaques’ filled with cholesterol are laid down on the inside of your arteries, like limescale in pipes in your home,’ explains GP, Dr Sarah Jarvis.
+“If your arteries become ‘furred up’, your blood supply becomes less efficient.
+In some cases, it can become completely blocked.
+The most common cause is atherosclerosis, where ‘plaques’ filled with fatty substances, such as cholesterol, are laid down on the inside of your arteries, like limescale in pipes in your home,” explains Sarah.

-Atherosclerosis causes arteries to harden and narrow, restricting blood flow and affecting the function of key organs.
-Also, if a plaque ruptures, it can cause a potentially fatal blood clot.
+Atherosclerosis causes arteries to harden and narrow, which can restrict blood flow and affect the function of key organs.
+Also, if a plaque ruptures and part of it breaks away, it can cause a potentially fatal blood clot.